Paul Aloysius Kenna: VC action

 He was 36 years old, serving as a captain in the 21st Lancers during the Mahdist War when the following deed took place for which he was awarded the VC:

 On 2 September 1898, at the Battle of Omdurman, Sudan, when a major of the 21st Lancers was in danger, as his horse had been shot in the charge, Captain Kenna took the major up on his own horse, to a place of safety.
 After the charge Captain Kenna returned to help Lieutenant De Montmorency who was trying to recover the body of an officer who had been killed.

-He later served in the Second Boer War in South Africa 1899–1900, and, after being made a brigade major with the 4th Cavalry Brigade in July 1900, was promoted to brevet major on 29 November.
+He later served in the Second Boer War in South Africa 1899–1900, and, after being made an assistant provost marshal of Lieutenant General Sir John French's Cavalry Division in October 1899, was made a brigade major with the 4th Cavalry Brigade in July 1900, and promoted to brevet major on 29 November.
 For his service during the war, he was appointed a Companion of the Distinguished Service Order (DSO) in the South Africa Honours List published on 26 June 1902.

 Following the end of the war that month Kenna returned to the United Kingdom in the RMS Dunottar Castle, which arrived at Southampton in July 1902.
 He received the substantive rank of major on 7 September, on his appointment to lead a mounted infantry flying column in Somaliland.
 He arrived there to take part in the 1903 Somaliland campaign, which ended in British retreat.
 He was promoted to brevet lieutenant colonel in September 1904 and in October 1905 he became brigade major of the 1st Cavalry Brigade at Aldershot.
 He held this post until September 1906, when he was made a lieutenant colonel and assumed command of the 21st Lancers.
 In December he was promoted to brevet colonel and appointed an aide-de-camp to King Edward VII.

 In September 1910 he relinquished command of his regiment and was placed on half-pay and promoted to colonel on the same date.
 In April 1912 he was appointed to command the Notts and Derby (Yeomanry) Mounted Brigade and on the outbreak of war over two years later was appointed brigadier-general.